-SAFEROAD lead the VRS market in innovation and continually strive for improvement, so with the passing of time existing installations may not be as per the current drawings, Therefore it is recommended that manuals and drawings from the time of installation should be maintained on file for reference.
+SAFEROAD lead the VRS market in innovation and continually strive for improvement, so with the passing of time existing installations may not be as per the current drawings, so manuals and drawings from the time of installation should be kept on file.

-Section 6 -Driven and Foundation Post Testing Requirements
+7 Driven and Foundation Post Testing Requirements

-Ground Conditions
+7.1 Ground Conditions

 Soil testing must be carried out to establish the strength or compaction of the ground into which the VRS is to be installed.
-Tests should be carried out in accordance with SAFEROAD's testing procedure as detailed on page 35.
+Tests should be carried out in accordance with SAFEROAD test procedure as detailed below.
 The frequency of testing should be as described in the contract specific appendix 4/1.
 As a minimum SAFEROAD recommend that at least one test is carried out for each VRS run or one test for every 200m whichever is the greater.
 There should be further tests if there is a change in ground conditions for example if the VRS crosses a cut fill line then each ground condition should be tested.

 Assuming the ground has been compacted in accordance with MCHW VOL 1 series 600 then standard driven posts or driven foundations should record a pass when the ground is tested.

 It should be noted that the soil test takes into account the plastic moment of each post type when impacted at the angle of the type test which is the design criteria for VRS.
 This does not consider the plastic moment of the post through its strongest axis.
 Therefore, foundations installed to meet the required test criteria may move under impact.
 If this occurs, they should be replaced when the VRS is repaired.